QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Tor/Onion/SOCKS5 Routing Setup

-You need to setup Tor (no GUI need/GUI is alright) in order for the Onion Routing setting to work!
+You need to setup Tor (no GUI need/GUI is alright.
+With GUI replace port 9050 with 9150) in order for the Onion Routing setting to work!

 Simply host Tor using this guide: https://tb-manual.torproject.org/installation/